jaksi/sshesame/README.md

 ## Usage

 ```
-sshesame [-config sshesame.yaml]
+sshesame [-config sshesame.yaml] [-data_dir /etc/sshesame]
 ```

 ### Configuration

 A configuration file can optionally be passed using the `-config` flag.
-Without using one, sane defaults will be used and RSA, ECDSA and Ed25519 host keys will be generated and stored.
+Without specifying one, sane defaults will be used and RSA, ECDSA and Ed25519 host keys will be generated and stored in the directory specified in the `-data_dir` flag.

 A [sample configuration file](sshesame.yaml) with explanations for the configuration options is included.
 A [minimal configuration file](openssh.yaml) which tries to mimic an OpenSSH server is also included.